First-time orders require a one-time only $40 artwork file creation fee.

 How to Calculate the COST of your order

 1.)
 Wands costs are calculated separately from printing.
-First you order the blank wands with discounts, then add the printing cost.
+First, consider blank wands (with discounts), then add the printing cost.

 Under 224 pieces ~ $1.94 wand + $0.80 for printing = $2.74 each